moddio/moddio-docs/scripting-reference/actions/setEntityAttributeMax.md

-Sets the maximum value of the selected attribute for the selected entity to the inputted number.
+Sets the maximum value of the specified attribute for the provided entity.
+This value must be a number.